dis-sg/dis-sg.github.io/_posts/2025-03-04-the-new-paper-rebrand.md

 <figcaption><a href="https://www.facebook.com/photo/?fbid=1033955195435575&set=a.636923091805456" target="_blank">(Source)</a></figcaption>
 </figure>

-TNP’s wordmark uses Bitter (<a href="https://fonts.google.com/specimen/Bitter" target="_blank">https://fonts.google.com/specimen/Bitter</a>), a narrow slab serif which gives the brand a youthful and modern feel.
+TNP’s wordmark uses <a href="https://fonts.google.com/specimen/Bitter" target="_blank">Bitter</a>, a narrow slab serif which gives the brand a youthful and modern feel.
 The word "New" is bolded and italicised for emphasis and helps break up the wordmark, as there are no spaces between the words.

 The electric blue-yellow colour combination sets the logo apart from its SPH Media peers, which largely use muted colours.
 This is the first time orange is absent from the logo, though it still appears as part of the website’s UI colours.